-Household tweezers may not be strong enough to successfully remove the tick.
-We suggest purchasing a tick remover tool from EasyPetFence.com for easy handling.
-With a tick remover tool, users can inspect the tick easily leaving them at peace knowing they have removed all parts of the insect from your body.
+1) Household tweezers may not be strong enough to successfully remove the tick.
+We suggest purchasing tick tweezers or a tick remover tool from EasyPetFence.com for easy handling.
+With a tick removal tool, users can inspect the tick easily leaving them at peace knowing they have removed all parts of the insect from your body.

 2) Disinfect the tick-biting area with rubbing alcohol or soap and water.